 We are committed to supporting our undergraduate students.
 Here you will find information on academic advising, how to contact us and resources available to students.
-You may also call our office at 614-292-2265 with any questions.

 Please email a member of the Academic Team if you have any questions or concerns.